 FUTSAL POSITIONS EXPLAINED

-Futsal is played with a total of five on field players per team – One goalkeeper and four players.
+Futsal is played with a total of five on-field players per team – one goalkeeper and four outfield players.
 Substitutes can be used anytime during the match.
-By nature of the small court size, all players contribute to both attack and defensive play.
+By nature of the small court size, all players should contribute to both attack and defensive play.
 However, there is a general rule of thumb when it comes to player positions and roles.
 How does your team stack up to the theory below?

-A very important position with the goalkeeper playing a vital role in determining the final score.
-This is usually the friend who can’t run or is injured and needed to help the team.
-Having a gun in goals will almost guarantee success at the end of the season and come finals time.
+A very important position – the goalkeeper plays a vital role in determining the final score.
+This is often the friend who can’t run or is injured but can still help the team.
+Having a gun in goals will almost guarantee success at the end of the season and come finals time

 FIXO (FIXED DEFENDER)

 Most often the captain and/or the team manager of the side.
-The one who puts in the most effort both off the court and on.
+The one who puts in the most effort both on and off the court.
 The last ditch attempts in defence to not allow the opposition to score and the one who helps out the goalkeeper behind the most.
-A top shelf Fixo has the team in front well structured and organised.
+A top shelf Fixo has the team in front well-structured and organised.

 ALA (LEFT & RIGHT WINGER)

-Two Wingers, one on the left and one on the right.
-These two players are the two work horses in the team.
-Usually the fittest two players are designated the role of Winger with the idea of helping attack and also getting back to help defend.
-Fitness is a requirement the higher you go up in leagues.
+Two wingers, one on the left and one on the right.
+These two players are the two workhorses in the team.
+Usually the fittest two players are designated the role of winger with the idea of helping attack and also getting back to help defend.
+Fitness is a key requirement the higher the level.

-A goal scorer the one who holds up play, the friend with the biggest shot!
+A goal scorer, the one who holds up play, the friend with the strongest shot!
 The star who attacks more than defends.
-The team-mate who gets the call up each week, the one everyone looks to for goals.
+The team-mate who gets the call-up each week, the one everyone looks to for goals.